The Complete Structure For Jira Guide: How to Structure Your Issues Like a Pro

 Scaled agile implementation structure for jira

-Jira allows you to set up the foundation for such a framework, through defining the required projects, issues types, workflows and relationships.
+Jira allows you to set up the foundation for such a framework, by defining the required projects, issues types, workflows, and relationships.

 Thanks to its flexibility, Structure can accommodate Agile transformation of any flavor.
 It is not tied to a single “correct” way to do things.
 So regardless of how you work with Jira, you can get all the important information from your Structure hierarchies.